danish-song-of-liberation/nnl2/README.md

 The framework is divided into three main components:

 1. Tensor System (100% complete)
-2. Autodiff System (with 5 different modes)
+2. Autodiff System (with 5 different modes) (30% complete) (I have completely completed a prototype in Lisp that allows me to process graphs of any complexity)
 3. Neural Networks Implementations

-I'm sorry, but I have VERY, VERY little time right now, so the code is writing slowly

 # Documentation